 As the business grows and develops, it aims to ensure that it is structured in a tax efficient manner, making use of available exemptions and incentives offered by relevant jurisdictions.
 However, the Group is primarily focused on being compliant with the tax regimes in all countries that it operates.

 The Group takes a measured approach when considering any tax planning, ensuring close alignment with the business.
 Where tax planning is undertaken, there is scrutiny by the Group Finance Director and Group tax team regarding the nature of the planning, the associated risks (including reputational) and is supported by external advisors.
 For example, during prospective business acquisitions, the method of acquisition and funding alternatives would typically include external tax advice and be considered as part of the overall deal to ensure that the acquisition is structured efficiently.

 Relationship with Tax Authorities

 The Group aims to have an open, constructive and professional relationship with tax authorities worldwide.
-It aims to deal with any tax matters in a timely and collaborative manner.
+It seeks to deal with any tax matters in a timely and collaborative manner.

 The Group’s tax compliance process, including the submission of tax returns and payments, aims to be timely and accurate and will, through full disclosure, provide enough detail to enable tax authorities to

 The Group is committed to making disclosures to tax authorities for any errors in its tax returns.
 It is committed to working with tax authorities through any disclosures or audits to accurately assess and quantify any resulting tax liabilities and make changes to the processes and control environment to prevent any reoccurrence.

 The Group will meet all legal disclosure requirements relating to any planning undertaken and, where appropriate, will seek advance agreement with tax authorities for the tax treatment of significant and complex transactions or where the legislation is subject to interpretation.